kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 But the main problem is the complexity introduced into the transport, as each frame must be transmitted as an individual QUIC stream based on a dependency graph that is not available to relays, and difficult for both broadcasters and viewers to parse.

 The ability to drop individual non-reference frames in the middle of a group is an explicit non-goal for MoqTransfork.
-An alternative is to put them into a seperate layer, such that the tail of the layer could be dropped.
+An alternative is to put them into a separate layer, such that the tail of the layer could be dropped.

 ## Audio